AscendingPassage.com HOME PAGE.

 I was prepared for silence in such a place, but not for the sounds

-which I commence to hear.
-First of all an osprey sounds the prelude,
+which I began to hear.
+First an osprey sounds the prelude,

 above my head and so close to me that it holds me trembling throughout